Correlated curvature perturbations and magnetogenesis from the GUT gauge bosons

-where \mbox{$Z\equiv|\mbox{\boldmath $Z$}|$}, \mbox{$J\equiv|\mbox{\boldmath $J$}|$} and the dot denotes derivatives with respect to the cosmic time $t$.
-From the above it is evident that the $Z$-boson condensate, once formed at the electroweak transition, begins coherent oscillations because its mass \mbox{$m_Z\simeq 91\,{\rm GeV}=3.8\times 10^{-17}\,m_P$} is much larger than the Hubble scale at the time \mbox{$H_{\rm ew}\sim 10^{-32}\,m_P$} so the friction term in Eq.~(\ref{Zeom}) is negligible.
-The $Z$-boson decays almost immediately, since its decay rate is \mbox{$\Gamma_Z\simeq 2.5\,$GeV} \cite{pdb}.
-Before decay, however, it manages to undergo several oscillations since \mbox{$m_Z/\Gamma_Z\approx 37$}.
-Note that, during these oscillations we can ignore the source current since the condensate evaporates no earlier than at the time of decay \mbox{$\Delta t_{\rm evap}\gtrsim\Gamma_Z^{-1}$}.
+The $X$-boson decays quickly, since its decay rate is \mbox{$\Gamma_X\sim H_*$} (\mbox{$\Gamma_X\simeq H_*$ for $h\simeq 0.5$}).
+Before decaying, however, it manages to undergo several oscillations since \mbox{$m_X/\Gamma_X=\frac{8\pi}{h^2}\simeq 100$}.
+Note that, during these oscillations we can ignore the source current since the condensate evaporates no earlier than at the time of decay \mbox{$\Delta t_{\rm evap}\gsim\Gamma_X^{-1}$}.
 Before evaporation the effect of the source current is subdominant to the zero-mode, in the condensate's dynamics.

-As shown in Ref.~\cite{vecurv} a coherently oscillating vector field condensate behaves like pressureless, isotropic matter.
-This means that the oscillating $Z$-boson condensate can act as a curvaton if its density is near domination at the phase transition without producing significant large-scale anisotropy \cite{vecurv}.
-Defining the density parameter $\Omega_Z$ at the electroweak transition (denoted by `ew') as \mbox{$(\rho_Z)_{\rm ew}\equiv\Omega_Z\rho_{\rm ew}$}, we find
+As shown in Ref.~\cite{vecurv}, a coherently oscillating vector field condensate behaves like pressureless, isotropic matter.
+This means that the oscillating $X$-boson can act as a curvaton if its density is near domination at the phase transition without producing significant anisotropic stress \cite{vecurv}.